simap/pixelblaze/guides/quick_start/v3standard.md

 ### For WS2811 / WS2812 / WS2813 / WS2815 / SK6812 LEDs

 Connect the DAT or DI signal.

-If the LED strip supports a backup data channel, typically labeled BI, it can also be connected to the DATA signal to provide redundancy.
+If the LED strip supports a backup data channel, typically labeled BI, it should be connected to GND.
+Keep the wire handy, if the first LED dies you can swap it to DATA to bypass the first pixel.
+You may connect BI to DATA anyway, but some types of LEDs with a backup input get confused when a data signal arrives on BI before the first LED has forwarded some data.

 For 12V LEDs like the WS2815 and some WS2811 strips, you will need both a 12V and 5V power supply.
+Alternatively, use the [12V version of our Output Expander Pro](https://shop.electromage.com/products/pixelblaze-pro-output-expander-pro-8x-ws2812-apa102-led-driver), which has a built-in converter for powering Pixelblaze.

 Connect the 12V supply directly to the LED strip.
 The 5V supply can be connected to the VIN / GND connections or you can use a USB power source.

 The 12V supply's GND connection must be connected to the Pixelblaze as a common ground is required for communications with the LED strip to work.

-The 12V supply ***must never be connected to the Pixelblaze's VIN pin***.
+The 12V supply ***should never be connected to the Pixelblaze's VIN pin***.